eldoyle/PythonIntro/_episodes/07-Conditionals.md

 ~~~
 {: .language-python}

-Notice that when you run this code, only the statment under the first elif (`elif number < 20`) is printed, *even though the
+Notice that when you run this code, only the statement under the first elif is printed (*'the number is between 10 and 20'*),
-next elif statement is also true!*
+*even though the next two elif statements are also true!*

 > ## “How many paths”
 > Consider the code below.
 Which letters (A, B, and/or C) would be printed?
 Why?